INTERACT: Enabling Interactive, Question-Driven Learning in Large Language Models: Introduction

 \texttt{INTERACT}’s implications are wide-ranging.
 In education, interactive AI tutors could probe students’ knowledge, helping instructors pinpoint misconceptions and personalize their teaching.
 The same approach can guide trainees in developing their own questioning strategies or assist domain experts in fields like medicine or research by unearthing critical missing links.
 Rather than functioning as static encyclopedias, LLMs can become proactive collaborators.
 Our contributions are:

-\begin{itemize}[noitemsep] \item A framework for enabling LLMs to learn concepts via teacher-student interactions. \item A benchmark of 1,347 unseen contexts, spanning movie plots, academic papers, news articles, song lyrics, and images. \item Empirical evidence showing that interactive learning improves concept acquisition. \item Analyses showing the importance of adaptive questioning and uncovering insights to improve interactive learning strategies.\footnote{Data and code will be shared upon publication.} \end{itemize}
+\begin{itemize}[noitemsep] \item A framework for enabling LLMs to learn concepts via teacher-student interactions. \item A benchmark of 1,347 unseen contexts, spanning movie plots, academic papers, news articles, song lyrics, and images. \item Empirical evidence showing that interactive learning improves concept acquisition. \item Analyses showing the importance of adaptive questioning and uncovering insights to improve interactive learning strategies. \end{itemize}